Where Are We Now?

 This leads to the urgency of the volume’s title: Where Are We Now?
 For how long will we accept living in a constantly extended state of exception, the end of which remains impossible to see?

-*The book is available to pre-order in the US and other teritorries by Rowman & Littlefield here.
+*We have stopped shipping orders of the book until the new edition is out.
+The book is available to order in the US and other teritorries by Rowman & Littlefield here.

 1. The Invention of an Epidemic